department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 - Served in Southwest Asia during the Gulf War between August 2, 1990, and November 11, 1998
 - Served at least 30 days at Camp Lejeune between August 1, 1953, and December 31, 1987

-If none of the above apply to you, you may still qualify for care based on your income.
+**If none of the above apply to you**, you may still qualify for care based on your income.
 Learn more about how the amount of money your family makes can affect whether you qualify for VA benefits. <br>
 [Learn more about income limits](http://nationalincomelimits.vaftl.us/).

 </div>